Purdue University Office of Admissions logo

 Purdue University in West Lafayette

-Are you interested in American politics or international affairs?
-Critical issues such as health, the environment, or civil rights?
+Are you interested in American politics?
+Conflict?
+International economic relations?
+Law?
+Critical issues such as health, the environment or human security?
 Theories concerning the ideal government and how power and resources are allocated in society?
+Learning how to engage others and become a leader?
+Political science is a broad discipline where we explore the full range of political phenomenon!

 Degree in 3